EndPointCorp/end-point-blog/2011/10/05/viewing-schema-changes-over-time-with.html.md

   --host=bar --dbname=abc --quiet --replace
 ```

-The **--quiet** argument ensures that no output is given if everything is 'OK'.
+The **--quiet** argument ensures that no output is given if everything is ‘OK’.
 If everything is not okay (i.e. if differences are found), cron gets a bunch of input sent to it and duly mails it out.
 Thus, a few minutes after 10AM each day, a report is sent if anything has changed in the last day.
-Here's a slightly redacted version of this morning's report, which shows that a schema named "stat_backup" was dropped at some point in the last 24 hours (which was a known operation):
+Here’s a slightly redacted version of this morning’s report, which shows that a schema named "stat_backup" was dropped at some point in the last 24 hours (which was a known operation):

 ```nohighlight
 POSTGRES_SAME_SCHEMA CRITICAL: DB "abc" (host:bar)